Report card raps Australian efforts to improve reef water quality

 "It is disappointing," Shaw told Reuters.

-Trials are being run to improve fertiliser coatings to help tackle the problem.
+Trials are being run to improve fertilizer coatings to help tackle the problem.

 (Editing by Paul Tait)